 Don't Neglect Lateral Raises

 Pressing movements primarily hit the front delt.
 Without dedicated lateral raise work, your side delts will lag, making your shoulders look narrow from the front.
-Include 3–4 sets of lateral raises every push session.
+Include 3–4 sets of lateral raises every push session, typically in the 12–20 rep range for best results.

 Optional: Face Pulls for Shoulder Health